dottxt-ai/outlines/docs/cookbook/prompting-techniques/analogical-prompting.md

 This allows the model to see relevant reasoning patterns before approaching the actual task.

-Read more about this prompting technique [here](https://arxiv.org/abs/2406.06608).
+Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example